tintulip/tintulip/technologies/terraform.md

 gpg --recv-keys 72D7468F # from https://www.hashicorp.com/security - check there for a new key if 72D7468F shows up as revoked echo 'trust-tfenv: yes' > ~/.tfenv/use-gnupg
 ```

+## Terratest
+We are using [Terratest](github.com/gruntwork-io/terratest/modules/terraform) to test the terraform code.
+In the [application-infra README](https://github.com/tintulip/application-infra/blob/main/README.md#test) contains the commands required to run the tests.